 I have heard about men’s rights or father’s rights firms?
 Since I am a father who is seeking custody, should I hire a “men’s rights” lawyer?

-There are capable “father’s rights” lawyers.
-However, I have found that good “father’s rights” lawyers use this title only as a marketing tool to get business.
+Not based on advertising.
+I’ve found that good “father’s rights” lawyers use this title as a marketing tool to get business.
 I believe that there should not be such things as “men’s rights” lawyers or “women’s rights” lawyers.
 Instead, a good family lawyer will be equally capable of handling a worthy custody case – whether he or she represents the man or woman.